syo028/AI/install.md

-npx image-dataset --listFile list.txt (Run the file) pop out the chorme to search out the list of pictures auto add downloaded folder, search the picture put all into this filder
+npx image-dataset --listFile list.txt (Run the file) pop out the chorme to search out the list of pictures auto add downloaded folder, search the picture put all into this folder

+check all picture size:
+file *png / jpeg

+cd > different picture's folder ls-l : see the size ls-lh : see how big